Share this guide:

-- Circumstance Change: When you take out an insurance policy a number of factors are taken into account.
+When you take out an insurance policy a number of factors are taken into account.
 This can be anything from where you store your car to any modifications you have made.
-As soon as these change you should inform your insurer immediately so your policy is not at risk of being voided.
+As soon as these change you should inform your insurance company immediately so your policy is not at risk of being voided.

-- Dumping: There are many cases of people abandoning their vehicle and setting fire to it so as to claim the car insurance by claiming it’s been stolen.
+There are many cases of people abandoning their vehicle and setting fire to it so as to make fraudulent claims that it's been stolen.
 This again, is illegal and you can be severely penalised for trying to do so.